omahs/worken-sdk-php/README.md

 | :------------ | :------- | :---------------------------- |
 | `blockNumber` | `int`    | **Required**.
 Number of block |

-This function retrieves detailed information about a specific block on the blockchain.
+The getBlockInformation function returns an array containing information about a specific block on the Solana blockchain.
+The structure of the returned array is as follows:

 **Output**

-- `blockNumber`: The unique number of the block in which this transaction was included.
+- `blockHeight` (int): The height or number of the block within the blockchain.
-- `timeStamp`: The timestamp when the block was mined, represented as Unix epoch time.
+- `blockTime` (int): The timestamp representing the time when the block was created or finalized.
-- `hash`: The unique transaction identifier, a 66-character hexadecimal string.
-- `nonce`: A number used once by the sending account to prevent transaction replay attacks.
-- `blockHash`: The hash of the block containing this transaction, a 66-character hexadecimal string indicating the block's unique identifier.
+- `blockhash` (string): The unique identifier or hash of the block.
-- `from`: The address of the sender.
-- `contractAddress`: The address of the contract.
-- `to`: The recipient's address.
-In the case of contract creation like Worken(WORK), this field may be empty.
-- `value`: The amount of Ether (or the token's smallest unit if an ERC-20 transaction) transferred, in Wei.
-- `tokenName`: The name of the token being transferred, if applicable.
-- `tokenSymbol`: The symbol of the token being transferred, if applicable.
-- `tokenDecimal`: The decimal places of the token, indicating how the token's value can be divided.
+- `parentSlot` (int): The slot number of the parent block, indicating the relationship between blocks in the blockchain.
-- `transactionIndex`: The index position of the transaction within the block.
-- `gas`: The maximum amount of gas the sender is willing to use for the transaction.
-- `gasPrice`: The price (in Wei) per unit of gas the sender is willing to pay.
-- `gasUsed`: The actual amount of gas used for processing the transaction.
-- `cumulativeGasUsed`: The total amount of gas used in the block up until this transaction.
+- `previousBlockhash` (string): The hash of the previous block in the blockchain, establishing the link between consecutive blocks.
-- `input`: The data sent along with the transaction.
-For some transactions, this may be 'deprecated' or contain the input data to a contract call.
-- `confirmations`: The number of confirmations the transaction has received, indicating how many blocks have been mined since this transaction's block.

 #### Show estimated gas
 ```php